nevendyulgerov/initialzr/README.md

 Initialzr has been designed with performance in mind.
 The non-minified version of the plugin is 5 KB, while the minified is just 2 KB.
 Th whole plugin spans on about 130 lines of code.

-Under the hood Initialzr is an Object Oriented module, which has one task - exposing powerful methods for manipulating application data, while ensuring core functionality is protected from public use.
+Under the hood Initialzr is an Object Oriented module, which has two primary tasks:

+ - exposing powerful methods for manipulating application data
+ - ensuring core functionality is protected from public use.

 # Requirements